byrd-laif/soilMakers/readme.md

 #### An opportunity for the creation of something new and beautiful.

 **Putting nature on the balance sheet.
-Bio-Logical Eco System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.**
+Bio-Logical Eco System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
+Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Earth Care Commodities and Services.**

 **Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.**